 We do not know whether to consider Alfredo courageous or coward.
 Maybe even he himself does not know.
 He fills his life with regrets: of what has been done, of what could have been; of taking action, and of not taking action.
-Although, we’ll have give it to Alfredo, because these are not lost to him.
-He has the intelligence of a self-aware man, able to step back asses his reality.
-Still, he is helpless to the call of desire, and is shackled to the call of duty.
+Still we’ll give a little credit to Alfredo, because he knows these things.
+He has the intelligence of a self-aware man, able to step back and asses his reality.
+But he is helpless to the call of desire, and is shackled by the call of duty.

 To label it bluntly, Alfredo was having an emotional affair.
 To Julia, he laid out (not offered) something he is not free to give.
 To Esperanza, he was the man she shared life with but was never truly her own.
-He is gentle and kind, but has the remnants of an ill-content man.
+He is gentle and kind, but has the residues of an ill-content man.
 In the end he became unfair to both women.
-What struck us most was when Esperanza confronted him about his coldness towards her.
-He addressed himself as “one”, justifying his actions and subconsciously distancing himself from her accusations–which means he’s (a) guilty and (b) he does not want to own up to it.
+What struck us most was when Esperanza was confronting him about his coldness towards her.
+During their heated exchange, he addressed himself as “one”,subconsciously distancing himself from her accusations and justifying his actions–which means he’s (a) guilty and (b) he does not want to own up to it.